-The availability of raw materials used in our businesses became constrained in 2021, which could continue to present challenges and lead to volatility, impacting availability and pricing.
-Additionally, energy costs increased in 2021 and can also be volatile and unpredictable.
-Shortages and inflationary or other increases in the costs of raw materials, labor, freight and energy were significant in 2021.
-During the year, we implemented targeted price increases across our businesses and regions to address raw material and freight inflation.
-If inflation remains persistent in 2022, we may have to implement similar pricing measures.
-Our performance depends in part on our ability to offset cost increases for raw materials by raising our sales prices or re-engineering our products.
+The availability of raw materials used in our businesses remained constrained in 2022, which continued to present challenges and lead to volatility, impacting availability and pricing.
+Additionally, energy costs continued to increase in 2022, particularly in Europe, and could remain volatile and unpredictable.
+Shortages and inflationary or other increases in the costs of raw materials, labor, freight and energy remained significant in 2022.
+We continued to implement targeted price increases across our businesses and regions and worked to re-engineer certain of our products, to address raw material and freight inflation.
+If inflation remains persistent in 2023, we may have to implement additional pricing measures.
+Our performance depends in part on our ability to offset cost increases for raw materials by raising our sales prices or re-engineering our products and our ability to maintain our sales prices if costs for raw materials decrease.

 It is important for us to obtain timely delivery of materials, equipment, and other resources from suppliers, and to make timely delivery to customers.
-In 2021, we experienced supply chain interruptions due to natural and other disasters, which are becoming more frequent due to the impacts from climate change, or other events, such as COVID-19.
-Any such continued or prolonged disruption to our supply chain could have a material adverse effect on our sales and profitability, and any sustained interruption in our receipt of adequate supplies could have a material adverse effect on our business.
+In 2022, we experienced supply chain interruptions due to natural and other disasters which are becoming more frequent due to the impacts from climate change, or other events, such as COVID-19 in China and political and social unrest in Sri Lanka, energy shortages in multiple regions, and floods in Pakistan.
+We continued managing through the dynamic supply and demand environment in which demand across the majority of our businesses and regions was strong while raw material, freight and labor availability was constrained.
+Inflation was significant and we implemented pricing and material re-engineering actions to offset higher costs.
+We also leveraged our global scale, working closely with our customers and suppliers to minimize disruptions and ensure preparedness through robust scenario planning.
+Any such continued or prolonged disruption to our supply chain could negatively impact on our sales and profitability, and any sustained interruption in our receipt of adequate supplies could have a material adverse effect on our business.